zylo/lightspeed/README.md

 - [ ] Ensure all primary objectives on the "Planets" page within the app are completed.
 - [ ] Ensure all primary objectives on the "Application" page within the app are completed.
-- [ ] Ensure these commands pass successfully: (if they don't, you should probably should fix them 😉)
+- [ ] Ensure these commands pass successfully: (if they don't, you should probably fix them 😉)
   - [ ] `npm run lint`
   - [ ] `npm run test -- watch=false`
   - [ ] `npm run type-check`